When Mackenzie Howell was five years old, God Called her to help Haiti.

 I am promised to the King of Kings and Lord of Lords who created me and then paid a very high price for me.
 He is coming back for me.
 While I am waiting, I want to make every moment count.

 Mackenzie Howell is a young lady who is passionate about Haiti and about encouraging other young people that "you are never too young to be used by God."

 When Mackenzie was five years old, she saw a children's documentary about the earthquake in Haiti.
 God touched her heart to help kids who in her words, "lost their moms, their dads, their homes and their schools."
 To answer God's call on her life, Mackenzie has done many projects to support Bigarade, Haiti, a village established by the International Mission Board for families who lost everything in the 2010 disaster.

 She began with lemonade stands, bake sales, and a coin drive at her church.
 Then in 2013 at the age of seven, she wrote her first children's book, called Leila's Big Difference to raise support for the country.
-Last March, Mackenzie had the opportunity to visit Haiti.
-When she returned she wrote a second book, Leila's New Friend, inspired by events from her trip.
+In 2015, Mackenzie had the opportunity to visit Haiti for the first time.
+When she returned she wrote a second book, Leila's New Friend, inspired by events from her first trip.